 On 13 January 2016, the International Accounting Standards Board issued the final version of IFRS 16, Leases.
 IFRS 16 will replace the existing leases Standard, IAS 17 Leases, and related interpretations.
 The standard sets out the principles for the recognition, measurement, presentation and disclosure of leases.
 IFRS 16 introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 The Standard also contains enhanced disclosure requirements for lessees.
-The effective date for adoption of IFRS 16 is annual periods beginning on or after 1 January 2019, though early adoption is permitted for companies applying IFRS 15 Revenue from Contracts with Customers.
+The effective date for adoption of IFRS 16 is annual periods beginning on or after 1 April 2019.
+The Company is in the process of making an assessment of the impact of Ind AS 116 upon initial application.